-- A. Such building use does not include the free use of equipment and supplies, or abnormal custodial costs. - B. Such use or access does not interfere with previously scheduled staff activities or other assigned duties of employees. - C. Union activities or representatives' access and employee contact do not interfere with the College, building, or classroom educational program. - D. Building use for meetings is properly scheduled with the appropriate supervisory personnel. - E. Union Executive Board, committee, or membership meetings will not be held during employee's contracted work hours. - F. Union representative(s) contacting employees identify themselves in the Administration Building upon arrival. - G. The College President or designee may approve the granting of a special deviation from any or a combination of any of the above conditions.
+- Such building use does not include the free use of equipment and supplies, or abnormal custodial costs. - B. Such use or access does not interfere with previously scheduled staff activities or other assigned duties of employees. - C. Union activities or representatives' access and employee contact do not interfere with the College, building, or classroom educational program. - D. Building use for meetings is properly scheduled with the appropriate supervisory personnel. - E. Union Executive Board, committee, or membership meetings will not be held during employee's contracted work hours. - F. Union representative(s) contacting employees identify themselves to Human Resources or the President's office upon arrival. - G. The College President or designee may approve the granting of a special deviation from any or a combination of any of the above conditions.